-This guide will help you to identify the perfect LinkedIn hashtag strategy that works for you.
-I'll guide you through all the necessary steps you need to know in order to be successful.
+Identify the perfect LinkedIn hashtag strategy!
+I'll guide you through all the necessary steps you need to know to draw more impressions and turn them into engagements.

 Stop for a second before reading: Why should you listen to the advice in this article?

 This article contains data from our research with the help of some of the most influential persons on LinkedIn.
 Also from analyzing own data and studying official documents from LinkedIn about this topic.
 Everything written here is made with the best of my knowledge and belief.
 The article is constantly updated - so stay tuned and bookmark it if you want!

 Note: some of the research was done with the help of inlytics.io - a third party LinkedIn analytics solution.

 In this article you will find a complete guide on how to use LinkedIn hashtags the right way.

 Hashtags are keywords or phrases preceded by the symbol (#) that makes them searchable and clickable on any LinkedIn.

 Hashtags increase the reach and visibility of your content on LinkedIn.
 Like other social media platforms such as Instagram and Twitter, LinkedIn hashtags assign categories to your posts, profiles, and company pages.

 Typically, users use hashtags to find content to keep up with their industry, find jobs, do competitor or market research, find groups, etc.